Masai Mara Safari in Kenya – Everything You Need to Know

 What I did not like about this safari

-The total exhaustion and extremely early wake-ups were two things I never expected from this safari, nor did the guidebooks or any blog posts I read mention it.
+The total exhaustion and extremely early wake-ups were two things I never expected from this safari.
 Imagine every day waking up between 5 to 5:30 am, spend 12 hours in a small vehicle on an unpaved, dusty, and bumpy road under the scorching heat, constantly looking out for creatures and trying to capture the moment with your camera.
 It was tiring and stressful.

 Most people would say that you should go on every single safari ride if possible, but seriously, in our group, there were people opting out of the morning drives and other activities on the third day, because they had enough on the second day.
 I totally understood where it came from.